 The wife and I love train journeys.
 While planning for our trip to Bergen in Norway, the wife had read about how beautiful the train ride from Bergen to Oslo was.
 However, that would’ve been an 8-hour one-way trip and thus would’ve probably involved looking for an overnight accommodation in Oslo.
 Instead, we settled for a shorter 3½-hour train ride to Flåm.

 On Sundays, the train leaves at a peculiar time: 9:59 AM.
 The train was mostly empty and naturally, we sought window seats in anticipation of picturesque views.

 I lost myself in my book (Amitav Ghosh’s Sea of Poppies).
-I also had my headphones on but had to strain to hear the music given the din the train was making.
+I also had my headphones on, but given the din the train was making, had to strain to hear the music.
 I would occasionally raise my head from the book to take in the views as the train would transit between two tunnels.

 The train moved slowly and passed through more tunnels and over bridges that offered breathtaking views of the deep valleys below.
 It even made a 10-minute stop near a waterfall where everyone could get down and take pictures.